Active Substance: amlodipine / valsartan

 Exforge is used in patients who have essential hypertension (high blood pressure) that is not adequately controlled on either amlodipine or valsartan taken alone.
 ‘Essential’ means that the hypertension has no obvious cause.

 The medicine can only be obtained with a prescription.

 How is Exforge used?

-Exforge is taken by mouth as one tablet once a day with some water, with or without food.
+Exforge is taken by mouth as one tablet once a day with some water.
 The dose of Exforge to be used depends on the doses of amlodipine or valsartan that the patient was taking before.
 The patient may need to take separate tablets or capsules before switching to the combination tablet.
-Exforge should be used with caution in patients who have problems with their liver or biliary obstructive disorders (problems with the elimination of bile).

 How does Exforge work?

 Exforge contains two active substances, amlodipine and valsartan.
 Both are anti hypertensives that have been available separately in the European Union (EU) since the mid-1990s.
 They work in similar ways to reduce blood pressure by allowing the blood vessels to relax.
 By lowering the blood pressure, the risks associated with high blood pressure, such as having a stroke, are reduced.